 Infinite horizon cost functions are typically considered in model-free \cite{Meyn} as well as model-based reinforcement learning \cite{Model-based_reinforcement} under the assumption of fully observed physical twins.
-The aim of this contribution is to instead develop a mathematical and computational framework for approximating controls $U_t$ that depend on the law $\pi_t$ of $X_t$.
+The purpose of this contribution is instead to develop a mathematical and computational framework to approximate controls $U_t$ that depend on the law $\pi_t$ of $X_t$.
 Such a scenario arises, for example, from partially observed physical twins for which their states, denoted by $X_t^\dagger$, are unknown and can only be estimated via indirect measurements